rtrlib/handbook/docs/_sources/usage.rst.txt

 Afterwards, create a group of RTR cache servers with preference `1`.
-In this example case (see :numref:`lst-create-group`), it includes only a single cache instance.
+In this example (see :numref:`lst-create-group`), it includes only a single cache instance.

 .. code-block:: C
     :linenos: